AssemblyBytecode/rois-archive/README.md

 #### !

 Displays a comment from the author of the archive.
-Put whatever you want right after, don't make a new line though, then it'll show it the next time someone opens the archive up.
+Put whatever you want right after, no arguments, it just prints whatever is after it.